February 1, 2021

 - Do we need to issue 1099 to vendors we paid through PayPal?

 PayPal is a special exception.
-Paypal has special requirements from the IRS that they must report transactions, so there is not a 1099 requirement for payments made this way.
+PayPal has special requirements from the IRS that they must report transactions, so there is no 1099 requirement for payments made this way.
 However, other cash transaction applications (CashApp, Venmo, FaceBook Money, Bitcoin) do not have this requirement and you are still required to file 1099s if you paid for service of over $600 in a calendar year.

 - Will Formations send us a W-2 on behalf of our business?